Marketing Beginner Updated 2026-03-22

 Cohort Analysis

 Don’t just look at aggregate retention.
 Track retention by cohort (signup month) to see if it’s improving or declining.
-A 90% overall retention rate might hide the fact that recent cohorts are retaining at only 80% — a leading indicator of trouble.
+A 90% overall retention rate might hide the fact that recent cohorts are retaining at only 80%.
+A leading indicator of trouble.

 Retention Curves